x

 Challenge Fund

-Up to $5,000 is available for each organization to test, explore, and further innovate their challenge solution with their fellow.
-Proposals for the funds must be received by February 1, 2023, and will be approved pending challenge relevance.
+A $5,000 grant is provided for each fellow to test, explore, and further innovate their challenge solution with their nonprofit.
+Proposals for the funds must be received by February 10, 2025, and will be approved pending challenge relevance.

 Kick-Off Event

-The kick-off event, hosted by MindSpark Learning and generously underwritten by The Rieschel Family Foundation, is designed to be immersive, hands-on, and fun, challenging fellows to grow leadership skills and collaborate with mentors to develop the strategies needed for their solutions to thrive.
-The kick-off event will take place in Miami, Florida, from January 19, 2023, through January 22, including travel.
+The kick-off event is designed to be immersive, hands-on, and fun, challenging fellows to grow leadership skills and collaborate with mentors to develop the strategies needed for their solutions to thrive.
+The kick-off event will take place in Miami, Florida, from January 16-19, 2025, including travel.

 Coaching

-Fellows receive extensive support from working with a public-speaking coach to prepare for their culmination event presentations in Washington, DC.
-Watch the presentations from last year here.
+Fellows receive extensive support from working with a public-speaking coach to prepare for their culmination event presentations.

 Mind Melds

-Fellows meet three times for a virtual brainstorming session that mines the collective thought of their peers.
+Fellows and mentors meet twice for virtual brainstorming sessions that mine the collective thoughts of their peers.
 Each fellow will host a portion of the Mind Meld to pose questions they are navigating while solving their challenge.
 The diverse perspectives and experiences of the cohort drive dialogue that inspires an innovative course of action.

 Nonprofit Site Visit